A Brief History of St. Paul's

 On January 17, 1994, St. Paul's was severely damaged in the Northridge earthquake.
 Refurbishing and reinforcing was completed and the congregation worshiped once again in its sanctuary on Palm Sunday, 1994.

-In October, 2000, after an unusually extended pastoral vacancy during which St. Paul's was served by several interim pastors, Pastor James E. Boline was installed as the tenth pastor of St. Paul's Church.
-In addition, the congregation has been served since 1991 by Associate in Ministry Barbara P. Hoffman, whose ministry encompasses both music and parish administration.
+In October, 2000, after an unusually extended pastoral vacancy during which St. Paul's was served by Several interim pastors, Pastor James E. Boline was installed as the tenth pastor of St. Paul's Church.

-On Reformation Sunday of 2001, the congregation celebrated its milestone 75th anniversary.
+On Reformation Sunday of 2026, the congregation will celebrate its milestone 100th anniversary.

 In the course of the years.
 St. Paul's has been served by ten pastors, two associate pastors, three intern pastors, eight interim pastors, and one associate in ministry.